 I am currently an assistant professor (RTDa) at Politecnico di Milano, working in the system security group at NECST Laboratory inside the Dipartimento di Elettronica, Informazione e Bioingegneria.
-The focus of my research revolves around offensive and defensive techniques for the security of cyber-physical systems and transportation systems, e.g., automotive, space, industry 4.0, and critical infrastructure.
+The focus of my research revolves around threat modeling and developing offensive and defensive techniques for the security of cyber-physical systems and transportation systems, e.g., automotive, space, industry 4.0, and critical infrastructure.
+I teach mainly courses and lectures on (cyber-physical) systems security and social engineering.

 Human and Physical Aspects of Security